 • The written notice you received (An Important Message from Medicare About Your Rights) tells you how to reach this organization.
-(Or find the name, address, and phone number of the Quality Improvement Organization for your state in "Exhibit A" at the end of this booklet.)
+(Or find the name, address, and phone number of the Quality Improvement Organization for your state in "Exhibit A" in the back of this booklet.)